 - Combat ant trap: this bait contains 0.001% fipronil.

 All of the ingredients in these traps are incredibly poisonous in large quantities.
-For this reason, ant traps have a very low amount of these components to affect only the pests they target.
+For this reason, ant traps have a minimal amount of these components to affect only the pests they target.
 However, although these low amounts cannot be life-threatening to our pets, there is a possibility that they may cause gastrointestinal discomfort and distress.
 The best decision is to keep your pets away from these traps.